What Is Strategic Alignment?

 Strategic Alignment Accounts for 31% of the Difference

-Our organizational alignment research found that strategic alignment accounts for 31% of the difference between high and low performing companies and teams.
+Our organizational alignment research found that the ability to create strategic alignment accounts for 31% of the difference between high and low performing companies and teams.
 Highly aligned companies grow revenue 58% faster and are 72% more profitable while outperforming unaligned companies at these rates:

 The Bottom Line